JOIN US FOR A 2026 HEALING ADVENTURE!

 At First Descents, we are committed to rigorously evaluating program impact and continually strengthening the effectiveness of our work.
 We collect standardized post-program survey data from participants to assess outcomes related to psychosocial well-being, including measures of connection, self-efficacy, and quality of life.
 These insights directly inform ongoing program refinement and delivery.

 This participant-reported data is complemented by formal research.
-To date, First Descents has participated in three independent impact studies focused on our oncology programs, contributing to a growing body of evidence supporting adventure-based, peer-supported interventions for young adults with serious health conditions.
+To date, First Descents has participated in a variety of independent impact studies, each individually focused on our oncology, MS, and healthcare professionals programs, contributing to a growing body of evidence supporting adventure-based, peer-supported interventions for young adults with serious health conditions and those working in those healthcare fields.

-Our approach aligns with the National Cancer Institute’s identification of psychosocial supportive care as a critical determinant of long-term survivorship outcomes.
-First Descents delivers this support through immersive, peer-based outdoor experiences designed to foster resilience, social connection, and sustained behavior change.
+Our approach aligns with both the National Cancer Institute’s identification of psychosocial supportive care as a critical determinant of long-term survivorship outcomes, and the National Multiple Sclerosis Society‘s recommendations that physical activity can have a positive impact on mood and quality of life for those diagnosed with MS. First Descents delivers this support through immersive, peer-based outdoor experiences designed to foster resilience, social connection, and sustained behavior change.

 Cancer, MS, and other serious health conditions present distinct clinical and psychosocial challenges during young adulthood, a developmental stage defined by identity formation, career-building, and relationship development.
 Cancer remains the leading disease-related cause of death among adolescents and young adults (AYAs), with more than 90,000 new diagnoses annually in the United States, making it the fastest-growing and most underserved demographic in oncology.